jiawei-liiiii/jiawei-liiiii.github.io/index.md

 I received my Ph.D. degree at the Department of Psychology, Tsinghua University in June 2022.
 My supervisor is [Assoc.Prof.Dr.Dan Zhang](https://www.psych.tsinghua.edu.cn/info/1180/1431.htm).

 The relationship between the language and the thoughts intrigues me a lot.
+This inspiration can be traced back to [Wilhelm von Humboldt](https://www.hu-berlin.de/en/about/history/wilh_html), a renowned German scholar.
 I use a neuroscience approach to investigate this question.

 Please refer to my [CV](https://drive.google.com/file/d/1IF1nrwXWi3whtTyiRSv0Sy41s3cCeVIa/view?usp=sharing) for further information.